Kuuuube/Artisan_Stock_Checker/basic_script.md

 1. Run `check_artisan_stock.py`

-2. Optionally, edit `delay = ` in `config.cfg` to change the delay in seconds between checking stock.
-This delay is called a second time for the cart check when an item passes the intial stock check. (`config.cfg` will be generated after starting the script)
+2. Optionally, edit the delays in `config.cfg` to change the delay in seconds between checking stock, checking cart, and request fail. (`config.cfg` is generated after starting the script once)

     `stock_delay` adds a delay at the end of the stock check for a pad.
 For out of stock items this delay is after the stock request.
 For in stock items this delay is after the cart request and after the `cart_delay`.